Idaho Territory: 1880s

 After the capital relocation controversy, proposals to split the two regions became widespread.
 For the rest of the decade, Idaho Territory was nearly legislated out of existence.
 In 1885, the Idaho legislature published a bipartisan memorial to Congress asking for northern Idaho to be returned to Washington Territory.
 There were two attempts during the 49th Congress to accomplish this.
 On March 1, 1887 Congress sent a bill to President Grover Cleveland which would have returned northern Idaho to Washington Territory.
 Cleveland, likely as a favor to Governor Edward A. Stevenson, refused to sign the bill and it was pocket vetoed when the session of Congress ended two days later.
 Nevada and Utah showed interest in acquiring the remainders of southern Idaho.

 In 1889, the University of Idaho was awarded to the northern town of Moscow instead of its original planned location at Eagle Rock (now Idaho Falls) in the south.
 This served to alleviate some of the hard feelings felt by North Idaho residents over losing the capital.

-The territory was admitted to the Union as the State of Idaho on July 3, 1890.
+In a bid for statehood, Governor Stevenson called for a constitutional convention in 1889.
+The convention approved a constitution on August 6, 1889, and voters approved the constitution on November 5, 1889.
+President Benjamin Harrison signed the law admitting Idaho as a U.S. state on July 3, 1890.